-Hitting the golf ball a mile can be a confidence booster and impress everyone around you, but if you aren’t hitting it where you want this can be a problem.
-If you have a driver with a regular flex and are hitting the ball long but inaccurately, you may want to consider going to a stiffer shaft.
+Hitting the golf ball a mile can be a confidence booster and impress everyone around you, but if you aren’t hitting it where you want, this can be a problem.
+You may want to consider a stiffer shaft if a regular flex driver hits the ball long but inaccurately.

-The stiffer shafts should provide you with a little more control with your swing without having to swing faster provided you have the right club in your hands.
+The stiffer shafts should give you more control over your swing without having to swing faster, provided you have the right club in your hands.